terresolide/formater-commons-components-vjs/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for preproduction with minification
+# build for production with minification with version number in filename
 npm run pre

-# build for production with minification
+# build for production with minification without version number in filename
 npm run build

 ```